Combinatorics of Correlated Equilibria: Combinatorial Types of Correlated Equilibrium Polytopes

-Applying \cite{basu2019betti} and \cite[Theorem 4]{basu2003different} to this setup yields a general bound on the number of regions on the oriented matroid strata. \begin{proposition} Let $\delta$ be the maximum degree of all $\beta \leq \binom{D+N}{D}-1$ defining polynomials.
-Then $\delta \leq D$ and the number of regions in the oriented matroid strata is at most
+Applying \cite{basu2019betti} and \cite[Theorem 4]{basu2003different} to this setup yields a general bound on the number of strata on the oriented matroid stratification. \begin{proposition} Let $\delta$ be the maximum degree of all $\beta \leq \binom{D+N}{D}-1$ defining polynomials.
+Then $\delta \leq D$ and the number of strata in the oriented matroid stratification is at most

 \end{proposition}

 The following three examples illustrate this construction for small games.